guiman/sinatra_realtime_chat/README.md

 Sinatra Realtime Chat
 ---------------------

-A little chat app using sinatra streaming!
+A little irc app using sinatra streaming!

+You can see it online [Sinatra realtime app](http://sinatra-realtime-chat.herokuapp.com)

 Objective
 ---------